yzr456/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the contact list.

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
+* The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current contact list size.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the currently displayed contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Adding a session: `addsession`

-Adds a session under an existing person in the address book.
+Adds a session under an existing person in the contact list.

 Format: `addsession INDEX d/DAY s/START_TIME e/END_TIME`

 * Adds a session under the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
+The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current contact list size.
-* The session to be added must not overlap with any other sessions that is added to the address book unless it is the same exact session.
+* The session to be added must not overlap with any other sessions that is added to the contact list unless it is the same exact session.
 The idea is that we are allowing multiple students to attend the same session but a session cannot begin when another is ongoing.
 * `DAY` must be one of: `MON`, `TUE`, `WED`, `THU`, `FRI`, `SAT`, `SUN`(case-insensitive).
 * `START_TIME` and `END_TIME` must be in `HHmm` (e.g., 0900, 1730) with digits only.
 * `START_TIME` and `END_TIME` must be between `0800` and `2200` on the same day, `START_TIME` must earlier than `END_TIME`, with a minimum duration of 15 minutes.